danpcox/Career/Books.md

 # Books
 ## Books for leadership
 - The one minute manager
-- Grit
+- Grit - Angela Duckworth
+- Drive - Daniel Pink
-- Who moved my cheese
+- Who moved my cheese - Spencer Johnson
-- The art of war
+- The art of war - Sun Tau
-- The 5 dysfunctions of a team
+- The 5 dysfunctions of a team - Patrick Lencioni
-- Good to Great: Why some companies make the leap and others don't
+- Good to Great: Why some companies make the leap and others don't - James C. Collins
-- Thinking, Fast and slow
+- Thinking, Fast and slow - Daniel Kahneman
-- The 4 hour work week
+- The 4 hour work week - Tim Ferriss
-- The 7 habits of highly effective people
+- The 7 habits of highly effective people - Stephen Covey
 -

 ## Books I read in 2024
 - Grit - Angela Duckworth
-- The never wars
+- The never wars - David Pedreira

-##
+- Who moved my cheese - Spencer Johnson

+## The 7 habits of highly effective people
     Be Proactive: Take control of your actions and choices, rather than reacting to external circumstances.

     Begin with the End in Mind: Define your goals and values, and work towards them with a clear vision of what you want to achieve.